incubyte/incubyte.github.io/content/blog/standup.md

 ##### Sticking to one process

 Don't make your standups boring.
 Standup is a practice; its effectiveness must be questioned, and ways of improving must be part of retro discussions.

 ### Honorary addition

-Lately, some teams have started introducing non project related and team related talks in the meeting.
+Lately, some teams have started introducing non-project related and team-related talks in the meeting.
 Those are not bad.
 Those help team building.
 Some examples are as follows,

 - How was your weekend?